Chancellor Brian McCall

 McCall holds a bachelor’s degree from Baylor University, a master’s degree from Southern Methodist University, spent a year as a visiting post-graduate student at Oxford University, and earned a doctor of philosophy degree from The University of Texas at Dallas.

 McCall is the author of The Power of the Texas Governor: Connally to Bush, published by University of Texas Press, which examines how various governors have overcome the institutional limitations of the office to achieve significant political power.

 A long-time civic and community volunteer, McCall is founder and chairman of the board of The Empowerment Project, a non-profit organization which has sent more than $10 million worth of math and science books to disadvantaged schools in the Republic of South Africa, and helped construct a library in Vietnam through the Libraries of Love organization.
 The Empowerment Project also raised more than $350,000 to provide direct support for the medical needs of children in north Texas.

-McCall is the recipient of the 2012 Distinguished Alumni Award from The University of Texas at Dallas, is a member is The Philosophical Society of Texas, and serves on the Board of Directors of ZACH Theater in Austin.
+McCall is the recipient of the 2012 Distinguished Alumni Award from The University of Texas at Dallas, is a member of the Council on Foreign Relations and the Philosophical Society of Texas, and serves as vice president of the Board of Trustees of ZACH Theater in Austin.